ash-2732/backend-1/Readme.md

 # VideoTube

-Basically this is a backend series where i have explained and write the code such as youtube works.
+Basically this is a backend series where i have used node.js , express.js , mongodb for database.I have learned this tutorial and spent a lot of time for making it complete